 In recent years, we have seen a significant shift in technological advancements.
 We have gone from desktops to laptops and smartphones, and every year the number of smartphone users rises by tens of thousands.
 With that, mobile apps of various types are an automatic demand.
-And so, mobile app development is not an option anymore; it’s a necessity!
+And so, mobile app development is not an option anymore; it's a necessity!

-Startups, in particular, need to design mobile apps to target more users and reach the millennial population.
+In particular, startups need to design mobile apps to target more users and reach the millennial population.
 A well-thought mobile app business plan is the first step to developing your app.
 The business plan must cover the entire cost of app development, including planning, designing, marketing, and after-sales support.

 It's not enough to launch the app on the app stores.
 Whether you are a B2C or B2B industry, there is a lot of competition in the mobile app market.
-So, a sufficient portion of your budget will go in marketing tactics to get users to search for and download your app.
+So, a sufficient portion of your budget will go toward marketing tactics to get users to search for and download your app.

 Additionally, an adequate app business plan also mentions the total cost of app development, including the feature cost.
 Here's a rundown on making a useful app development business plan to ensure the successful launch of your startup:

 A well-crafted, detailed, and insightful business plan is the first step towards a potentially successful mobile app startup.
 Ensure that you cover all areas for a descriptive analysis for your company as well as investors.

 The summary section of the mobile app business plan is where you introduce the project to the investors.
 It should be clear and precise, mentions the relevant details, including how the idea came to you and how it solves the problem: